NeuralEnsemble/python-neo/doc/source/developers_guide.rst

 Making a release
 ----------------

 ..
 TODO: discuss branching/tagging policy.
-We should really be developing in trunk

-.. so doing a release also involves some svn copy commands and changing version number strings

-First check that the version string (in ``neo/version.py``) is correct.
+First check that the version string (in :file:`neo/version.py`, :file:`setup.py` and :file:`doc/conf.py`) is correct.

 To build a source package::